Enhancing LLM-Based Neural Network Generation: Few-Shot Prompting and Efficient Validation for Automated Architecture Design: Results and Discussion

+\textbf{Key Observations}: The results reveal a clear three-zone regime.
+In the stable zone at $n{=}3$, the highest balanced mean of 53.1\% is observed (+1.6\% over $n{=}1$), with statistically significant improvement on fine-grained tasks (CIFAR-100: $p{=}0.001$, $d{=}0.73$).
+In the diminishing-returns zone at $n{=}4$ and $n{=}5$, accuracy drops to 47.3\% and 43.0\% respectively, as heterogeneous signals from additional examples begin to compete rather than complement.
+Finally, the collapse zone at $n{=}6$ produces only 7 valid models out of 3,394 total queries (99.8\% failure rate), indicating the prompt has exceeded the model's effective context capacity.
+This three-zone pattern is consistent with few-shot learning theory~\cite{Prompt.Brown2020,Prompt.Min2022}, but the transition is sharper here because neural architecture code is substantially longer than natural language demonstrations, compressing the useful context window and making saturation both earlier and more severe.

+\textbf{Interpreting the Confidence Interval Overlap.} The overlapping 95\% CIs between alt-nn1 and alt-nn3 in Table~\ref{tab:overall} ([49.4,\,53.6] vs.\ [46.3,\,59.9]) reflect a structural artifact of the study design rather than true distributional equivalence: the $n{=}1$ variant produces 1,268 models versus only 103 for $n{=}3$, a 12:1 sample imbalance that inflates the alt-nn3 interval substantially.
+The correct locus for significance assessment is the \textit{within-dataset} Welch's t-tests, which account for unequal variance and sample sizes, confirming statistically significant gains where context enrichment matters most (CIFAR-100: $p{=}0.001$; CelebA-Gender: $p{=}0.038$).

-\textbf{Prompt Design for Architecture Merging} The key insight of our prompting strategy is the explicit instruction to ``combine best elements'' and ``combine best features,'' which directs the LLM toward architectural synthesis rather than simple replication.
-Each supporting model is presented with its achieved accuracy, providing performance context that guides the merging process. \\
+\textbf{Prompt Design for Architecture Merging.} The key insight of our prompting strategy is the explicit instruction to ``combine best elements,'' which directs the LLM toward architectural synthesis rather than simple replication.
+Each supporting model is presented with its achieved accuracy, providing performance-based guidance that encourages the LLM to favour patterns from higher-performing architectures.
+Analysis of \texttt{alt-nn3} architectures confirms successful cross-paradigm synthesis: merging ResNet-style residual connections with AlexNet-like classifiers, DPN bottleneck blocks with progressive convolution backbones, and hierarchical residual units with multi-scale feature pipelines.
+Full PyTorch source code and detailed architectural analysis are provided in \textbf{Section~S3 of the Supplementary Material}.

-\textbf{Examples of Merged Architectural Concepts from Generated Models} \\ Analysis of our generated alt-nn3 architectures revealed several cases where the LLM successfully synthesized ideas from multiple computer vision models: